 - Make them run about a bit too as this helps get their stomach working.

-- Bramble leaves and dandelions & plantain help settle stomachs
+- Bramble leaves, milk thistle, dandelions & plantain help settle stomachs

 - Profibre pellets are excellent for their digestive system and if they won’t eat them, try mixing in hot (not boiling) water to reduce to a paste and syringe feed it instead.
 You can add some of their normal pellets also.
 Never use boiling water as it will reduce its nutrient content, use hot water only and allow to cool.